 I have around 400-500 spools of sewing, embroidery, and serger thread right now.
 Keeping those threads organized is so important if I want to be able to access the right color of thread for every project.

-And while I know threads should ideally be stored in a cool, dark environment away from light, I cannot stand to be unable to see the majority of my threads to know what I have.
+And while I know threads should ideally be stored in a cool, dark environment away from light, I can’t stand being unable to see most of my threads to know what I have.

-Sewing Thread Storage & Organization Ideas – My Room Redo!
+Sewing Thread Storage Ideas for Organization

 While I have some overlap in storage areas with the three types of thread I use (sewing, embroidery, and serger/coverstitch), my preference is to keep them separated by function.
 I’m a perfectionist and eternal organizer to a fault.